-State Features and benefits Availability or variation Arizona See "Your right to cancel within a certain number of days" in "Contract features and benefits" If you reside in the state of Arizona and you purchased your contract as a replacement for a different variable annuity contract or you are age 65 or older at the time the contract is issued, you may return your variable annuity contract within 30 days from the date you receive it and receive a refund of account value.
+State Features and benefits Availability or variation Arizona See "Your right to cancel within a certain number of days" in "Purchasing the contract" If you reside in the state of Arizona and you purchased your contract as a replacement for a different variable annuity contract or you are age 65 or older at the time the contract is issued, you may return your variable annuity contract within 30 days from the date you receive it and receive a refund of account value.
 This is also referred to as the "free look" period.
-California You are not required to use our forms when making a transaction request.
+California See "We require that the following types of communications be on specific forms we provide for that purpose" in "How to reach us" You are not required to use our forms when making a transaction request.
 If a written request contains all the information required to process the request, we will honor it.
-See "Contract features and benefits" - "Your right to cancel within a certain number of days" If you reside in California and you are age 60 or older at the time the contract is issued, you may return your variable annuity contract within 30 days from the date that you receive it and receive a refund as described below.
+See "Purchasing the contract" - "Your right to cancel within a certain number of days" If you reside in California and you are age 60 or older at the time the contract is issued, you may return your variable annuity contract within 30 days from the date that you receive it and receive a refund as described below.
 If you allocate your entire initial contribution to the EQ/Money Market option, the amount of your refund will be equal to your contribution, unless you make a transfer, in which case the amount of your refund will be equal to your account value on the date we receive your request to cancel at our processing office.
 This amount could be less than your initial contribution.
 If you allocate any portion of your initial contribution to the variable investment options (other than the EQ/Money Market option), your refund will be equal to your account value on the date we receive your request to cancel at our processing office.
 "Return of contribution" free look treatment available through certain selling broker-dealers Certain selling broker-dealers offer an allocation method designed to preserve your right to a return of your contributions during the free look period.
-At the time of application, you will instruct your look treatment.

-financial professional as to how your initial contribution and any subsequent contributions should be treated for the purpose of maintaining your free look right under the contract.
-Please consult your financial professional to learn more about the availability of "return of contribution" free
+At the time of application, you will instruct your financial professional as to how your initial contribution and any subsequent contributions should be treated for the purpose of maintaining your free look right under the contract.
+Please consult your financial professional to learn more about the availability of "return of contribution" free look treatment.